What to wear for family photos

 8. Keep it classic

-Again I’m hoping some pictures from your session will make the wall and I don’t want them to look dated in a few years.
-Think of simple, timeless pieces of clothing that will look great for years to come.
+I’m hoping some pictures from your session will make the wall, and I don’t want them to look dated in a few years, so when you are deciding what to wear for family photos, think of simple, timeless pieces of clothing that will look great for years to come.

 And now, a few dont’s